dkag03/SouthwestProject2/README.md

 This project was created using IntelliJ IDE.
 After checking out the repository, Maven should install junit and other dependencies

 1. Place chromedriver.exe into you C:\ drive
-2. Right-click in the TestSouthwestBooking#testFlightBooking method and click run.
+2. Right-click in the src/test/java/TestSouthwestBooking.java - testFlightBooking() method and click run.